Life as Digital Nomad in Puerto Escondido

 They love me, mosquitos.
 Not a day goes by with less than 5 bites, mostly on my ankles.
 Puerto Escondido is the entire year around 30C degrees and the humidity makes it that mosquitos love this piece of paradise too.
 On top of that, there is a river nearby and the town is surrounded by lagoons.
 So there will be mosquitos year-round.

 What to do?
 Go to Moringa or Canela (local shops) and get that organic mosquito spray.
-I promise you will smell very nice and mosquitos stay away.
+I promise you will smell good and mosquitos stay away.